KANSAS WOMEN ATTORNEYS ASSOCIATION

 2.2 Exempt purposes.This Association is organized for the following purposes:

-- To promote the efficient adminstration of justice and the constant improvement of the law, especially as it relates to women;
+a.
+To promote the efficient administration of justice and the constant improvement of the law, especially as it relates to women;

 3.1 General powers.
 This Association shall have authority to exercise every power permitted to be exercised by an association organized not-for-profit under the laws of the State of Kansas.